Differences between adjustable and fixed loans

-With a fixed-rate loan, your payment stays the same for the life of the mortgage.
+With a fixed-rate loan, your monthly payment doesn't change for the entire duration of your mortgage.
 The longer you pay, the more of your payment goes toward principal.
-Your property taxes may go up (or rarely, down), and your insurance rates might vary as well.
-But generally monthly payments for a fixed-rate loan will increase very little.
+The property taxes and homeowners insurance will increase over time, but generally, payments on these types of loans don't increase much.

-At the beginning of a a fixed-rate mortgage loan, most of the payment goes toward interest.
-The amount applied to your principal amount increases up slowly every month.
+At the beginning of a a fixed-rate loan, most of the payment is applied to interest.
+The amount applied to principal goes up gradually every month.

 Borrowers might choose a fixed-rate loan to lock in a low rate.
-Borrowers choose these types of loans when interest rates are low and they want to lock in this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a favorable rate.
-Call Contemporary Mortgage Services, Inc at 407-834-3377 to discuss how we can help.
+People select fixed-rate loans because interest rates are low and they want to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call Contemporary Mortgage Services, Inc at 407-834-3377 to learn more.

-Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
+There are many kinds of Adjustable Rate Mortgages.
 ARMs usually adjust every six months, based on various indexes.

-ARMs most often have the lowest rates toward the start.
-They guarantee that rate for an initial period that varies greatly.
+ARMs most often have the lowest rates at the beginning of the loan.
+They usually provide the lower rate for an initial period that varies greatly.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is fixed for three or five years.
+For these loans, the initial rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are usually best for people who expect to move in three or five years.
-These types of ARMs are best for people who will move before the loan adjusts.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are best for borrowers who expect to move within three or five years.
+These types of adjustable rate programs are best for borrowers who will sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 407-834-3377.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.

 Do you have a question regarding a mortgage program?